BICENTENNIAL TRIBUTE

 B(barks through grate): Angelina - hurry - the husk of my immortal kernel is shivering!

-A(whispers): Wait until my candle goes out - that's the sign Papa has gone to his casino
+A(whispers): Wait until my candle goes out - that's the sign Papa has gone to his casino - ah! mio amore - you are quivering!

 A: I too am drenched with love - but we shall have to wait, mio Byron!

-B waits, perched and dripping like a Triton on the balcony for a good two hours
+B waits, perched and dripping like a Triton, on the balcony for a good two hours

 A: Take care! - our neighbour, the Countess Vorsperg, has been knocking spy holes through our adjoining walls all week - we must whisper - Mama is asleep